-Dr. David Patrick, Director of the School of Population and Public Health at University of British Columbia, Canada, wants to help “alternatively diagnosed” chronic Lyme patients.
+Like many health professionals, Dr. David Patrick, Director of the School of Population and Public Health at University of British Columbia, Canada, wanted to help patients who received a chronic Lyme diagnosis.
 So he and his colleagues studied the issue.

 Similar to many other reports, the Canadian group found false positive Lyme diagnoses.
 In fact, all 13 chronic Lyme patients they looked at had no good evidence of having Lyme disease.